spitznagel/quickstart-autodesk-forge/forge-ee-instructions.md

 2. Go to AWS console using the **AWS Console** link in your Event Engine dashboard.

 3. In the Services, search for Cloud9 and go to Cloud9 console.
-You will find a Cloud9 IDE pre-provisioned with the name that looks starts with `forge-workshop-`.
+You will find a Cloud9 IDE pre-provisioned with the name that starts with `forge-workshop-`.
 Choose **Open IDE**.

 4. Create [GitHub token](http://workshop.quickstart.awspartner.com/10_prerequisites/30_github_token.html).